 The land we stand on, the land that we live and work on is Treaty 1 Territory.
-The traditional territory of the Anishinaabeg, Cree, Ojibway, Oji-Cree and Dene and the homeland of the Metis Nation and our water sourced from Shoal Lake #40, Treaty 3 Territory.
+The traditional territory of the Cree, Ojibwa, Oji-Cree, Dakota and Dene peoples and the homeland of the Metis Nation and our water sourced from Shoal Lake #40, Treaty 3 Territory.

 We at Blue Dragon Consulting recognise and acknowledge the history and harms of colonisation on Indigenous Peoples and the mistakes of the past and affirm our commitment and responsibility in improving relationships between nations as well as improving our own understanding of local Indigenous People and their cultures.

 We acknowledge and respect the Treaties formed on these territories.
 We acknowledge that we are all treaty people and as settlers we recognise the rights of the Indigenous People and recognise our responsibilities to uphold and respect the treaties formed on these territories.

 In our treaties we adopted each other as family so we must to treat each other as family.
 In acknowledging the Land, the People and the treaties formed on these lands, we commit to work towards active accountability, justice, equity, and reconciliation in collaboration with Indigenous People.